Renewables ride on the sheep’s back

 In spite of these benefits, concerns persist in some regional areas about landscape impact, noise, and potential effects of renewable energy infrastructure on agriculture.

-Critics argue that developers too often overlook agriculture in their initial renewable project plans, opting to buy land outright instead of promoting mixed land use.
-They say the solution is to ensure communities are included from the outset of project planning.
+And critics argue that developers too often overlook agriculture in their initial renewable project plans, opting to buy land outright instead of promoting mixed land use.

-To this end, a proposal to establish 50 Local Energy Hubs across regional Australia is a key part of the joint submission by RE-Alliance, Community Power Agency, and Yes2Renewables, to the Senate's Select Committee, illustrating the benefits with the regional stories highlighted by The Good Neighbours films.
+To this end, a proposal to establish 50 Local Energy Hubs across regional Australia is a key part of the joint submission by RE-Alliance, Community Power Agency, and Yes2Renewables to the Senate's Select Committee - accompanied by the regional stories in The Good Neighbours series to illustrate the benefits.

 If funded by the Federal Government, they say these hubs would serve as outreach centres, staffed by trusted locals to help residents and farmers navigate the renewable energy transition.